-- The IceCube Upgrade Project is currently funded by a Cooperative Agreement "IceCube Gen2 Phase 1: An IceCube Extension for Precision Neutrino Physics and Astrophysics" (PHY-1719277). - The original funding profile is described in the Project's PEP.
-The original approved total project funding was \$22,983k, which includes \$2,855k in contingency.
-Construction funding began Oct.
-1, 2018, and the project baseline schedule was for 5 years (until September 30th, 2023). - We are currently proposing a rebaselined Project, undergoing review by NSF, that will cover the completion of the original Project during FY23-FY26.
-The assumptions in this document support the updated bottom-up costing for the rebaselined Project.
-We are assuming this will be funded by a new Cooperative Agreement.
+- The IceCube Upgrade Project is funded by a Cooperative Agreement "IceCube Gen2 Phase 1: An IceCube Extension for Precision Neutrino Physics and Astrophysics" (PHY-1719277). - The original funding profile is described in the Project's PEP.
+We are assuming this will change with a new bottom up estimate necessitated by impacts of the COVID pandemic on the Upgrade and associate logistics at the South Pole.
+The original approved total project funding was \$22,983k, which includes \$2,855k in contingency. - Construction funding began Oct.
+1, 2018 and currently expires on September 30th, 2023.
+We are assuming this will also change with the rebaseline. - We are expecting a rebaselining review in March, 2022.
+The assumptions in this document supports the updated bottom up costing for this rebaselining exercise.